pootle/pyweb/README.md

 1. cd into the folder
 1. cd into examples
 1. cd into tut1
-1. declare a couple of shell variables that flask expects - for example:
+1. declare a shell variables that flask expects - for example:
-   1. `export FLASK_APP=tut1.py`
-   2. `export FLASK_ENV=development`
+   1. `export FLASK_ENV=development`
 1. type `flask run --host=0.0.0.0`

 ## The sample tut1